-This digital platform is critical for delivery, but also extremely important as it collects your first party data - structure, unstructured - and with the deployment of your technical partners this is where the magic happens.
-Combining this data with third party data, think about the 'predict and prevent' concept.
-Carriers can use this data to predict needs of policyholders and increase touch points for customized experience and offer tailored products.
+This digital platform is critical for delivery, but also extremely important as it collects your first party data - structured, unstructured - and with the deployment of your technical partners this is where the magic happens.
+Carriers can use this data to predict needs of policyholders and increase touch points for customized experiences and tailored products.
 With your modern system you will have the capability to swiftly launch those customized coverages.
 Loss prevention is heightened through real time data driven risk modeling as well as advanced notice of oncoming events.